-Try these cast iron scallops on the grill for your next cookout!
-They will quickly become your new seafood favorite.
+Make these cast iron scallops on the grill for your next cookout!
+These amazing scallops will quickly become your new seafood favorite.

 These succulent seared scallops are bathed in a buttery lemon-pepper sauce.
 Serve them as an appetizer or main course.
 Either way, it will be a delicious treat for you and your guests.